Bipolar disorder: Notable cases

 Numerous authors have written about bipolar disorder and many successful people have openly discussed their experience with it.
 Kay Redfield Jamison, a clinical psychologist and professor of psychiatry at the Johns Hopkins University School of Medicine, profiled her own bipolar disorder in her memoir An Unquiet Mind (1995).
+It is likely that Grigory Potemkin, Russian statesman and alleged husband of Catherine the Great, suffered from some kind of bipolar disorder.
 Several celebrities have also publicly shared that they have bipolar disorder; in addition to Carrie Fisher and Stephen Fry these include Catherine Zeta-Jones, Mariah Carey, Kanye West, Jane Pauley, Demi Lovato, Selena Gomez, and Russell Brand.

 Media portrayals

 Several dramatic works have portrayed characters with traits suggestive of the diagnosis which have been the subject of discussion by psychiatrists and film experts alike.

 In Mr. Jones (1993), (Richard Gere) swings from a manic episode into a depressive phase and back again, spending time in a psychiatric hospital and displaying many of the features of the syndrome.
 In The Mosquito Coast (1986), Allie Fox (Harrison Ford) displays some features including recklessness, grandiosity, increased goal-directed activity and mood lability, as well as some paranoia.
 Psychiatrists have suggested that Willy Loman, the main character in Arthur Miller's classic play Death of a Salesman, has bipolar disorder.

 The 2009 drama 90210 featured a character, Silver, who was diagnosed with bipolar disorder.
 Stacey Slater, a character from the BBC soap EastEnders, has been diagnosed with the disorder.
 The storyline was developed as part of the BBC's Headroom campaign.
 The Channel 4 soap Brookside had earlier featured a story about bipolar disorder when the character Jimmy Corkhill was diagnosed with the condition.
 2011 Showtime's political thriller drama Homeland protagonist Carrie Mathison has bipolar disorder, which she has kept secret since her school days.
 The 2014 ABC medical drama, Black Box, featured a world-renowned neuroscientist with bipolar disorder.

 In the TV series Dave, the eponymous main character, played by Lil Dicky as a fictionalized version of himself, is an aspiring rapper.
 Lil Dicky's real-life hype man GaTa also plays himself.
 In one episode, after being off his medication and having an episode, GaTa tearfully confesses to having bipolar disorder.
 GaTa has bipolar disorder in real life but, like his character in the show, he is able to manage it with medication.

+Since 2024, Nicola Coughlan, has co-starred alongside Lydia West, in the British Channel 4 dark television comedy-drama Big Mood.
+Coughlan portrays the leading role of Maggie who was diagnosed with bipolar disorder.
+In a series about two best friends navigating friendship amidst a mental health crisis.